MarkusBordihn/minecraft-bedrock-utils/README.md

 ### run

-The run commands copies the behaviour pack and/or resource pack of the current directory into the developer behaviour pack and/or developer resource pack folders.
+The run commands copies the behavior pack and/or resource pack of the current directory into the developer behavior pack and/or developer resource pack folders.

 After the step is done it tries to start Minecraft Bedrock, if it was not